openhab/openhab-docs/configuration/rules-ng.md

 `automation exportRules [-p] <parserType> [-st] <file> ` - Exports Rules in a file.
 If parser type missing, "json" parser will be set as default.

 `automation enableRule [-st] <uid> <enable> ` - Enables the Rule, specified by given UID.
+  The use of the 'enable' argument is optional, and will accept a boolean value.
-   If the enable parameter is missing, the result of the command will be visualization of enabled/disabled state of the rule.
+  If used, the command will enable (true) or disable (false) the Rule.
-   If its value is "true" or "false", the result of the command will be to set enable/disable on the Rule.
+  If it is not used, the command will return the current status of the Rule.

 ## Resource bundles